CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Mailing Services.md

 so we can shared mail box and users::
 ![](../../Attachements/Pasted%20image%2020250320142625.png)

-one outlook is logged in, we can open another shared email and access sh
+one outlook is logged in, we can open another shared email and access shared mail box..